 We stayed at the 5* EPIC SANA Lisboa Hotel in Lisbon in the upscale area of Amoreiras.
 This modern newly built hotel has an indoor pool, rooftop infinity pool with views over the city and a buffet breakfast (which serves thos gorgeous Pasteis de Nata custard tarts).
 It’s located about a 25 minute walk from the centre of the city and just a few minute’s walk from Marquês de Pombal metro station which is 700 metres away.
 Check availability for the EPIC SANA here.

+If, like me, you visit Lisbon and don’t entirely enjoy your time there you can always take yourself outside the city on one of these three amazing day trips from Lisbon.
 Have you been to Lisbon?
 Did you love it? – I’d love to hear your views on the city in the comments below.